 “The Board recognizes that additional resources may be needed for the conduct of this unique policy development process.
 The Board commits to reviewing the GNSO's proposed plan and schedule, as well as Staff's assessment of the resources required to implement this proposed plan, and to supporting appropriate resourcing for the conduct of this PDP.”

 This is somewhat reassuring, however, further clarification not provided in the draft FY16 Operating Plan and Budget would be helpful.
+To be successful this policy development process will require additional resources.
+These may include; funding for a consultant to support the working group, face to face meetings and ability to request expert advice.
+Due to the broad nature of this PDP a paid facilitator may be appropriate to ensure the work progresses.
+The GNSO recommends a separate line item and funding for this specific initiative.

 Evolution of Policy support